Getting Started

 The bcpToolkit commandlets can be used to create a new test-package out of our previous BCP package with only the metadata information.

-module by clicking the bcpToolkit Console shortcut in the start menu as described here.
+Start a new PowerShell environment and import the bcpToolkit module by clicking the bcpToolkit Console shortcut in the start menu as described here.

 Use Open-BcpPackage to open the original BCP package in your PowerShell environment.